-It is important to note that work done in partial fulfillment of the M.Sc. degree cannot be used in partial fulfillment of the Ph.D. degree.
-Thus, courses completed during the M.Sc. do not count toward the Ph.D. degree; thus Course substitution option or special exemptions may be required.
-This is decided by the Graduate Coordinator upon readmission of the student to the Department.
+It is important to note that in general, work done in partial fulfillment of an MSc degree cannot be used in partial fulfillment of a PhD degree.
+However, students who complete an MSc degree in our Department and subsequently begin a PhD here will not need to repeat courses completed during the MSc.
+Only additional PhD curriculum requirements will apply.
+Necessary course substitution options or special exemptions will be implemented by the Graduate Coordinator upon re-admission of the student to the Department.